 Need to Know

-Donner Memorial is a popular summer destination... plan accordingly.
+Donner Memorial is a popular summer destination so plan accordingly.
 Free street parking can be found on Donner Pass Rd.
-Or, make a family day of it and enter the park at the main entrance (fee required).
-See: parks.ca.gov/?page_id=503
+Or make a family day of it and enter the park at the main entrance (fee required).
+See the park website

 Start at the Donner Lake Dam, where you may want to leave your family playing in the lake.
 Take the flat crushed granite Interpretive Trail over to the Emigrant Monument and then pass through the Creek Campground.
-Find the smooth singletrack alongside Michel's Pond, and then proceed into the forest singletrack where you'll hear fun hopping rocks and trees.
-Return via Interpretive Trail as you enjoy Donner Lake and mountain views.
-Finish with a dip in Donner Lake.
+Find the smooth singletrack alongside Michel's Pond, and then proceed into the forest singletrack where you'll have fun hopping rocks and trees.
+Return via the Interpretive Trail as you enjoy Donner Lake and the surrounding mountain views.
+Finish your run with a dip in Donner Lake!